Nuffle-Labs/nffl/docs/docs/operator/registration.md

 Now, simply run `./register.sh`!
 This will fetch our latest operator plugin container and run it with the `--operation-type opt-in` flag.
-It will opt-in your operator into SFFL.
+It will opt-in your operator into NFFL.